elektricM/amd-bc250-docs/docs/linux/cachyos.md

 # CachyOS Setup Guide

 CachyOS is an Arch-based Linux distribution optimized for performance, featuring the BORE scheduler and CPU-optimized packages.
-While it offers the best performance among tested distributions, installation on the BC-250 requires special steps due to kernel compatibility.
+It offers the best performance among tested distributions for the BC-250.

-**Status:** Works well with custom installation **Difficulty:** Advanced (requires custom ISO or migration) **Performance:** Best overall (BORE scheduler, optimized packages) **Kernel:** 6.15.7-6.17.7 (recommended) or 6.12-6.14 LTS (stable)
+**Status:** Works out-of-box (as of late 2025) **Difficulty:** Intermediate (Arch-based, but has installer) **Performance:** Best overall (BORE scheduler, optimized packages) **Kernel:** Ships with compatible kernels by default

+!!! success "Updated November 2025"
+    CachyOS now ships with compatible kernels by default.
+The complex custom ISO build procedures from earlier guides are **no longer needed**.
+Simply download the standard ISO and install normally.

 ---